parth1993/tsai-eva6/Assignments/S6/README.md

     - ϵ  is to avoid numerical instability (division-by-zero problem).

 - While this general formulation is the same among different normalization layer, the difference between them is the way  μ  and  σ  are computed, which is explained below.

+- Advantages of Normalization : We normalize the data so that calculations are smaller and also to make features common.
+    - Like without normalization ear of black cat is very much different than ear of white cat.
+    - By normalization we try to remove the color and focus only on ear in some channel.

 ## 1. Batch Normalization
 - Batch Normalization will compute two scalars,  μ  and  σ^2, for each channel.